Playing Divide-and-Choose Given Uncertain Preferences: Conclusions

 \section{Conclusions}

-\emph{How can the two of us appropriately divide a collection of assets when neither of us will honestly reveal our private value to the other?} That is a question that is asked by siblings, divorcing adults, and business partners, among others.
-One answer, which has been put into use by myriad duos, is to use the divide-and-choose method.
-With it, one player sets two piles, and the other chooses her preferred pile.

-Many siblings discover this method on their own; game theorists followed with their cake cutting algorithms.
-Others are counselled into it, by books and by advisors.
-When the players' preferences are known, effective procedures have been well documented.
-However, uncertainty about each other's preferences is a prime feature in many divide-and-choose contexts.
-Yet the subject of how to divide in such contexts is effectively unstudied.

-Our investigation of optimal division follows a Bayesian path; it is assumed that priors on value are common knowledge.
-In most analyses, the players are assumed to be symmetrically situated, hence priors on their values are identical.
+Divide-and-choose methods are widely employed by business partners going separate ways, inheritors dividing assets, and divorcing couples.
+They also lie at the heart of an array of managerial decisions.

+The divide-and-choose game is not unfamiliar to economics and computer science.
+However, typical formulations---such as the famed cake-cutting model---assume the players' preferences are known, or at the very least can be elicited truthfully.
+In the real world, by contrast, a divider will merely have subjective beliefs about the chooser’s preferences.
+This analysis pioneers the study of optimal strategies in divide-and-choose when one's counterpart's preferences are unknown.

 A major finding is that the known and unknown preference situations lead to qualitatively different strategies.
 Moreover, a number of the results for the unknown preferences case are surprising.

-For example, with known preferences, the ratio of values for the two players, what we label the critical ratio, is in fact critical.
-All the goods in one pile have a higher ratio than the goods in the other.
+For example, with known preferences, the ratio of values for the two players, what we label the critical ratio, proves critical.
+All the goods in one pile have a higher ratio than any of the goods in the other.
 In addition, at most one good is divided between the piles, with division via a lottery if that good is physically indivisible.
-With unknown preferences, assignment by critical ratios may be violated.
-That is, probability density in those lotteries may be non-monotonic in the ratios.
-Moreover, up to $n-1$ out of $n$ goods might optimally be divided by lottery.
+With unknown preferences, by contrast, assignment by critical ratios may be violated.
+That is, fractions allocated to pile 1 may be non-monotonic in the ratios.
+Moreover, it might be optimal to fractionally allocate up to $n - 1$ out of $n$ goods.